Depart home and arrive in Boston, Massachusetts

-Day at sea, cruising Chesapeake Bay and the Atlantic coast
+Cruise Chesapeake Bay and the Atlantic coast

-Uncover antebellum history in Wilmington, North Carolina
+Uncover antebellum life in Wilmington, North Carolina

 If you’re up on deck this morning, take in the beautiful coastal scenery as your ship makes its way up the wide Cape Fear River to Wilmington.
 This historic port city boasts a beautifully restored waterfront, and exquisite architecture which you’ll see on today’s tour.